6 Budget-Friendly Southeast USA Road Trip Destinations

 We always enjoy our trips, no matter how big or small, but sometimes we find places that really leave a mark on us – Chincoteague Island is one of those places.
 The city has a special island charm and “island time” feel of being laid back.
 There is always sand to be found at all of the restaurant’s patios, the food is simple, but amazing (you can’t miss the seafood), and of course, the beach is wonderful with their wild ponies relaxing alongside with you!

-Things to do in Chincoteague Island
+Things to Do in Chincoteague Island on a Budget

 Assateague Island National Seashore is only a 10-minute drive away from Chincoteague.
 It is located in Chincoteague National Wildlife Refuge, therefore there is a $20 entrance fee (valid for 7 days).
 The beach itself is one of the most beautiful ones on the East Coast, but most travelers come for the ponies – yes, there are wild ponies living on this beach!
 Travelers are advised not to touch the ponies and to treat them as wild animals.
 They can be dangerous, so it is best to admire from a distance.